lucasbecker-dev/codereview-frontend/README.md

 # CodeReview Platform - Frontend

-This repository contains the frontend application for the CodeReview Platform, a comprehensive system designed to facilitate code reviews for educational institutions, coding bootcamps, and development teams.
+This is the frontend application for the CodeReview Platform, a comprehensive tool designed to facilitate code reviews, feedback, and collaboration.

-## Overview
+## Features

-The CodeReview Platform frontend is built with React, providing a modern and intuitive user interface that enables:

-- User authentication and profile management
+- User authentication and authorization
 - Project submission and management
 - Code viewing with syntax highlighting
-- Inline and general commenting on code
+- Inline commenting system
-- Dashboard views for different user roles
 - Notification system
+- Dashboard for different user roles

 ## Tech Stack

-- **Framework**: React.js
+- React with Vite
-- **Routing**: React Router
+- React Router for navigation
-- **State Management**: Context API
-- **Styling**: Styled Components
+- Styled Components for styling
-- **HTTP Client**: Axios
+- Axios for API requests
-- **Code Highlighting**: PrismJS
-- **Form Handling**: Formik with Yup validation
+- Formik and Yup for form validation
+- PrismJS for code syntax highlighting

 ## Getting Started